 I’d say the two most compelling business card welcome bonuses right now are on Chase cards:

-- The Ink Business Preferred℠ Credit Card offers a welcome bonus of 80,000 Ultimate Rewards points after spending $5,000 within three months, which I consider to be the best welcome bonus available on any card at the moment; the card also has great bonus categories and an unrivaled cell phone protection plan
+- The Ink Business Preferred® Credit Card offers a welcome bonus of 100,000 Ultimate Rewards points after spending $8,000 within three months, which I consider to be the best welcome bonus available on any card at the moment; the card also has great bonus categories and an unrivaled cell phone protection plan

-- The no annual fee Ink Business Cash℠ Credit Card has its best ever welcome bonus at the moment, as it’s offering 50,000 points after spending $3,000 within three months (in conjunction with other cards, those points can be converted into airline miles or hotel points)
+- The no annual fee Ink Business Cash® Credit Card has an excellent welcome offer, as it’s offering 90,000 points after spending $6,000 within three months (in conjunction with other cards, those points can be converted into airline miles or hotel points)

 I’ve written separate posts about who is eligible for Chase business cards, and about how you should fill out a Chase business card application.
 A reader just sent me a success story about his first business card application, which I wanted to share, in hopes of others being inspired to jump into the world of business cards as well.
 Reader Michael sent me the following message: